wyfo/apischema/docs/de_serialization.md

     There is also a global `set[str]` named `apischema.data.coercion.STR_NONE_VALUES` for `None` coercion.

-`coercion` parameter can also receive a coercion function which will then be used instead of default one.
+`coerce` parameter can also receive a coercion function which will then be used instead of default one.

 ```python
 {!coercion_function.py!}